pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1669-70 Creating My Own Java Database

+Today, I embarked on a Java project to enhance my programming skills.
+The objective of this project is to create a basic database that supports CRUD functionalities.
+I have decided to store the data in JSON files, which will be generated in the project's source directory within a dedicated folder.
+Throughout this project, I am following the Test-Driven Development (TDD) methodology, allowing me to enjoy the process of coding for a personal project after a long time.

 ### Day 1667-68 Java Testing

 I encountered a challenge today while attempting to create unit tests for a Java class.
 My goal was to add a new feature to the application, and I wanted to establish unit tests to ensure its quality and maintainability.
 However, I faced difficulties due to the inherent complexities of testing legacy code, particularly those arising from code dependencies.